techstep/pavise/docs/architecture.md

 3. The maintainers of the proxy service are able to send the appropriate requests and parse the return data as in the specifications provided.

 4. The proxy is retaining the actual URL, as the scheme and authority information have been removed for this.
+Morever, the proxy is able to cache results, so it need not make a request to Pavise each time a user wants to make a request to a URL.
+(A future extension could offer a time-to-live (TTL) metric for the requests, so that the proxy has a guaranteed caching time.)

 5. At the outset, there is no authentication model, but this is something that could be added in (as noted in the [extensions document](extensions.md).)